rodaabdulkadir/data-analytics-power-bi-report880/README.md

 # Metrics for users outside the company using SQL

 ## Overview
-This milestone project involved leveraging a Postgres database hosted on Microsoft Azure to answer specific questions using SQL queries.
+This task involved leveraging a Postgres database hosted on Microsoft Azure to answer specific questions using SQL queries.
 Despite encountering challenges along the way, I thoroughly enjoyed the learning experience and the opportunity to apply database querying skills to real-world scenarios.

 ## Tasks Accomplished
 ### 1. Connecting to the Database